-Remember HMRC has access to significant amounts of information including property transactions and bank accounts.
-Nothing is outside their jurisdiction, in fact, HMRC is the only agency allowed in law to enter your premises without a warrant.
-If you are worried in any way about your affairs contact your account manager as soon as possible.
+Remember HMRC has access to significant amount of information, including property transactions and bank accounts.
+Nothing is outside their jurisdiction; in fact, HMRC is the only agency allowed in law to enter your premises without a warrant.
+If you are worried in any way about your tax affairs, contact our account manager as soon as possible.

 Remember, there is always a solution: DNS will ensure you remain compliant while legally holding back as much of your hard-earned cash as possible.